Counseling Center Resource Room

 The Counseling Center & Disability Services Office is an excellent resource for educational materials to assist students in learning about themselves and to help students grow interpersonally and professionally.
 The Center offers a free Resource Room of materials covering a broad range of well-being, mental health, substance use/abuse, disability, and special needs issues.
 The Resource Room is located in Room 205 of the Campus Center.

 There are many resources on the Internet and Web that are geared specifically to the needs of students.
 You may wish to check out some of the following sites.
 Holy Family University is not responsible for the content on these sites and does not claim to agree or disagree with any content or the accuracy of the content found on these sites.

-New resources are being vetted and will be added to this page in January of 2019.
+New resources are being vetted and will be added to this page in June 2019.

 The 12 Step/12 Tradition fellowship of men and women who share their experience, strength and hope with each other to solve their common problem and help others to recover from alcoholism.
 Visit their site to learn more.

 A 12 Step/12 Tradition program of people who grew up in alcoholic or otherwise dysfunctional homes.
 View their website to find a meeting.

 A 12 Step/12 Tradition program for teens and adults affected by the alcohol use of their loved ones.
 The Al-Anon meeting directory can be found here.

 A fellowship of men and women whose common purpose is to develop healthy relationships.
 The CODA meeting directory can be found here.

 A 12 Step/12 Tradition fellowship of men and women who share their experience, strength and hope with each other to solve their common problem and help others to recover from a gambling problem.
 The GA meeting directory can be found here.